 Puerto Rico > Puerto Rico Facts

 Location: Puerto Rico is an archipelago part of the Greater Antilles in the Caribbean Region.
 Puerto Rico is east of the Dominican Republic and west of the Virgin Islands.
-The north shores face the Atlantic Ocean and the Southern Shores face the Caribbean Sea.
-The main island of Puerto Rico is the smallest and most eastern of all the islands on the greater Antilles.
+The north and east shores face the Atlantic Ocean and the southern and west coasts face the Caribbean Sea.
+The main island of Puerto Rico is the smallest and most eastern of all the islands of the Greater Antilles.

 - Estado Libre Asociado de Puerto Rico is the formal name.
 (Free Commonwealth of Puerto Rico)

 - Borikén – original name of the island given by the Taino natives.
 Today the name Borinquen is widely used.
 Puerto Ricans proudly call themselves boricuas which carries pride and love for their island.

 - San Juan Bautista – When Christopher Columbus landed in Puerto Rico in 1493, he named the island San Juan Bautista in honor of John the Baptist.

 - Puerto Rico – Under the govern of the Spanish, the island was named Puerto Rico and they settled on the islet that today is San Juan – the capital of Puerto Rico.
 The name of Puerto Rico (rich port) derived from all the gold that the Spanish found on the island.